okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 When you are constructing your Okta integration, you can post a question on the [Okta Developer Forum](https://devforum.okta.com/).

-When you need help during the submission process, use the Support section in the App Integrations page after you sign in to the [OIN Manager](https://oinmanager.okta.com).
-This section provides you with the following resources from the [Okta developer portal](https://developer.okta.com/):
+When you need help during the submission process, use the Get Support section of the My App Integrations page after you sign in to the [OIN Manager](https://oinmanager.okta.com).
+This section provides the following resources from the [Okta developer portal](https://developer.okta.com/):

 * OIN integration guides
 * Okta, OIDC, SAML, and SCIM concepts